 And, I really liked that about it.

-Author Michelle Major’s newest installment of The Magnolia Sisters series kicks off just before Thanksgiving, ushering us into the Yuletide season by letting us know that the small Southern town of Magnolia, NC is in need of big-time saving – and devoted resident Carrie is aiming to do just that by organizing the town’s over-the-top Christmas extravaganza.
+Author Michelle Major’s newest installment of The Magnolia Sisters series kicks off just before Thanksgiving.
+The Merriest Magnolia ushers us into the Yuletide season by letting us know that the small Southern town of Magnolia, NC is in need of big-time saving.
+Devoted lifetime resident Carrie is aiming to do just that by organizing the town’s over-the-top Christmas extravaganza.

-This all sounds like standard Christmas rom-com fare, no?
-I’d agree … except that while we see a lot of Christmas planning, most of the Christmas events – the town tree lighting, visits with Santa, holiday concerts, etc – take place off-scene.
+The plot of The Merriest Magnolia sounds like standard Christmas rom-com fare.
+However, while we see a lot of Christmas planning, most of the Christmas events – the town tree lighting, visits with Santa, holiday concerts, etc. – take place off-scene.
 We know they happen, but we don’t attend them.
 Even Christmas Eve and Christmas Day are pretty glossed over in terms of festive detail.

-As a result, Christmas takes a backseat to the other, more interesting events going on in the The Merriest Magnolia: Carrie embracing her inner artist outside of her famous father’s shadow; Dylan struggling with sudden fatherhood after taking in his orphaned nephew; saving a run-down, beloved town on the brink of economic collapse; and navigating the sweet, strong friendship between three half-sisters.
+As a result, Christmas takes a backseat to the other, more interesting events going on in the The Merriest Magnolia.
+We have Carrie embracing her inner artist outside of her famous father’s shadow.
+Dylan’s struggling with sudden fatherhood after taking in his orphaned nephew.
+Lots of people are trying to save their run-down, beloved town that’s on the brink of economic collapse.
+Most heartwarmingly, the story navigates a sweet, strong friendship between three half-sisters.

-If you’re looking for a schmaltzy, over-the-top, Hallmark Movie-esque Christmas book that farts candy canes and gingerbread houses at every turn of the page, then you might be disappointed with this one.
-However, if you prefer a bit of substance with your holiday reads *raises hand* pick up The Merriest Magnolia for a sweet treat about life, love, and small-town charm… that just so happens to take place at Christmas.
+If you’re looking for a schmaltzy, over-the-top, Hallmark Movie-esque Christmas book that farts candy canes and gingerbread houses on every page, then you might be disappointed with The Merriest Magnolia.
+However, if you prefer a bit of substance with your holiday reads *raises hand* pick this one up for a sweet treat about life, love, and small-town charm… that just so happens to take place at Christmas.

 Note: you don’t need to have read the other books in The Magnolia Sisters series to read this book.
 I haven’t, and I delved into The Merriest Magnolia just fine.